 - tinnitus (ringing in the ears)

 - visual problems.

-There is a small risk that hydroxychloroquine can damage your retina (part of the eye), and this increases with long-term use and higher dosage.
+There's a small risk that hydroxychloroquine can damage a part of the inside of the eye called the retina.
+And this increases with long-term use and higher dosage.

 Your doctor will advise you on a safe dose to take according to your weight, and you will need to have regular monitoring of your eyes.

 This monitoring of your eyes may be arranged at a hospital clinic when you start the drug and then again once a year in a hospital when you have been taking the drug for more than five years.

 Otherwise, you should have a check up with an optician once a year and tell them that you're taking hydroxychloroquine.